gliboc/pilum/README.md

 # pilum

-Right now this tool allows to parse files or enter interactively rewriting systems with rules of the form `expr → expr`.
+Right now this tool allows to parse files or enter interactively rewriting systems with rules of the form `expr → expr`, and to extract their dependency pairs (cf. Thomas Arts, Jürgen Giesl, _Termination of term rewriting using dependency pairs_).

 The directory `exos` contains a few examples of such systems.